Complete Golf Store Business Logo

 It is of utmost importance for your hips to move (or uncoil) before the shoulders and arms during the downswing.
 Also, the hips must not slide sideways while down swinging and the bodyweight transfers progressively to the left foot as the club comes down.
 What follows is impact, and there are things to remember there, too.

 The impact position is all about getting into the correct hitting zone at the moment of contact with the ball.
-If you don't get this part right, then you won't make solid contact with the ball through impact.
+If you don’t get this part right, you won’t make solid contact with the ball through impact.

 For instance, a righty must have most of the bodyweight (about 80%) on the left side of the body and more pressure on the left foot, and the right heel must start to lift while keeping the eyes on the back of the ball and the hands forward of the ball at the moment of impact.